candidpartners/candid-labs-site/src/pages/index.md

         Volker adds automation steps within a CI/CD pipeline to ensure the infrastructure, configuration, and software meet compliance standards before they are ever deployed.
+  heading: From Planning to Migration
+  description: Volker automates the entire process
 main:
   heading: Great coffee with no compromises
   description: >